gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-and-uploading-a-dataset.md

 #### Auto generated metadata fields

-After the user **Submits** the newly registered dataset the RRAP-IS system will mint a **Handle** and allocate a directory in RRAP-IS online data storage.
+After the user **Submits** the newly registered dataset, the RRAP-IS system will mint a **Handle** and allocate a directory in RRAP-IS online data storage.
 The **Handle** identifier and data directory path will be included in the metadata record.

 {% include_relative generated-metadata-fields.md %}